PeterDing/lamb/README.md

 We use pure python code inherted from `tensorflow.keras.optimizers.Adam` to implement the LAMB algorithm ( Layerwise Adaptive Large Latch optimization).

-This implementation uses L2 regulation for all weights excepted for layernorm and all biases.
+This implementation uses L2 regularization for all weights excepted for layernorm and all biases.